-Blac Chyna’s New Rapper Boyfriend, YBN Grabs Her Butt & Nuzzles Her While Shopping in Ritzy Store- see Pic
+Blac Chyna’s New Boyfriend, YBN Grabs Her Butt During PDA Shopping Date In Ritzy Store

 Despite their failed relationship and ongoing legal battles, both Rob and Chyna seem to be keeping the peace [somewhat].
 Rob recently celebrated his 31st birthday on Saturday, March 17, and Chyna surprisingly acknowledge the milestone on Instagram.
 She wished Kardashian a happy birthday by posting a photo with him and their 1-year-old daughter, Dream to her Instagram story.
 “Happy Birthday Rob from Dreamy and Chy,” the caption read.

-Rob and Chyna split in early 2017, around the time he went on a social media rant on July 5, 2017.
-Rob posted naked photos of Chyna to both his Instagram and Twitter accounts at the time.
+Rob and Chyna split in early 2017, around the time he went on a social media rant on July 5, 2017, where he posted naked photos of Chyna to both his Instagram and Twitter accounts.
 The photos have since been removed.
-He also accused Chyna of cheating on him.
+At the time, Rob also accused Chyna of cheating on him.
 Chyna then got a temporary restraining order against him.

-As for the latest in their legal woes? — Now, the two are in the midst of lawsuit filed by Chyna, where she claimed Rob allegedly physically assaulted her.
+As for the latest in their legal woes? — Now, the two are in the midst of lawsuit filed by Chyna, where she claimed Rob allegedly physically assaulted her in April 2017.
 Rob has since responded, in which he denied the allegations in court docs on December 27.